 RCW 82.04.220 imposes the B&O tax "for the act or privilege of engaging in business activities."
-Persons, such as the taxpayers, who are engaged in a service business or business that is not specifically taxed under another B&O tax classification are generally required to pay B&O tax under RCW 82.04.290(2) measured by the "gross income of the business."
+Taxpayers who are engaged in service businesses or businesses that are not specifically taxed under another B&O tax classification are generally required to pay B&O tax under RCW 82.04.290(2) measured by the "gross income of the business."
+A B&O tax deduction is allowed for amounts derived from business activities that the state is prohibited from taxing under the Constitution or laws of the United States.
+RCW 82.04.4286.